ConYel/spar_prepare/README.md

 # SPAR: Small RNA-seq Portal for Analysis of sequencing expeRiments

-The goal of this section is to provide guidelines on how to prepare raw sequencing files (n FASTQ format) for SPAR analysis.
+The goal of this section is to provide guidelines on how to prepare raw sequencing files (FASTQ format) for SPAR analysis.

 Raw sequencing reads are first trimmed to remove adapters used in library preparation/sequencing (*smrna_adapter_cut.sh*), then mapped to the genome (e.g., hg19) (*run_star_smrna.sh*) to obtain aligned reads in BAM format.
 BAM file is then converted to bigWig raw signal track files (*bedgraph_to_bigwig.sh*).